Planning Laws, Requirements and Guidance that proposed developments should comply with.

-Goodbye Conservation Area Consent
+End of Conservation Area Consent

 On 1 October 2013 government switched off the requirement for conservation area consent for demolition and switched on a new requirement for planning permission in the same circumstances.
 The change was simply to make processing consents more efficient.
 It should have no impact on the protection of conservation areas.
 Failure to apply for conservation area consent when it is needed was a criminal offence.This was a necessary deterrent when the effect of demolition is usually impossible to properly reverse.
 We now have a new offence of failing to apply for planning permission for demolition in a conservation area.
 Sadly the change did not address the “Shimizu” court case interpretation of what is “demolition”.
 Therefore what does and does not require permission remains the same.

-Summary guide to the amended regulations on Design and Access Statements
+Summary guide to the amended Regulations on Design and Access Statements

 Introduced 25 June 2013 by amendments to the Development Management